DhenPadilla/dhenpadilla/dhenpadilla/_posts/moonrise.md

 slice softly, the sky and the
 sea. sand dunes
-carry the water.
+carry water.

 slide your way.
 bleed up. in
-to me. the air
+to me. the air.

 they have companion now,
-vincent.
+Vincent.

 sister golden hair
-lies with morpheus.
+lies with Morpheus.
-you guard the night shifts.
+guardian of the night shifts.

 lace my ankles with warm ice
 in sequence. in flow